-2 Case and fatality figures come from the Center for Systems Science and Engineering's COVID-19 Dashboard (https://coronavirus.jhu.edu/map.html).
-It is worth noting that since the COVID-19 pandemic is still unfolding, these statistics underestimate its health toll relative to some "completed" health crises.
+1 It is worth noting that since the COVID-19 pandemic is still unfolding, we may currently underestimate its health toll relative to some "completed" health crises.

-3 Plague would continue to impact economies into the 20th century, with an outbreak in San Francisco infecting 121 individuals and killing 119 (Echenberg, 2010).
+2 Plague would continue to impact economies into the 20th century, with an outbreak in San Francisco infecting 121 individuals and killing 119 (Echenberg, 2010).
 The San Francisco outbreak presents interesting parallels to COVID-19.
 Despite health officials identifying the plague and urging action, California's governor, Henry Gage, denied there was an outbreak, partly out of a desire to prevent business losses from a quarantine.
 It took the intervention of federal authorities and a new governor to implement proper measures to stop the spread of the plague.
-California officials reacted quite differently to COVID-19, at least initially, swiftly imposing stay-at-home orders.
+California officials reacted quite differently to COVID-19, swiftly imposing stay-at-home orders.
 A century later, the calculus of weighing an economic slowdown against the spread of disease has changed.
-Despite a much larger population, and a much more widespread pandemic, COVID-19 had claimed under 150 lives in San Francisco County as of late October 2020, thanks in part to these relatively early and stringent interventions.
+Despite a much larger population, and a much more widespread pandemic, COVID-19 has claimed under 100 lives in San Francisco County as of April, 2020.

-4 For instance, the AIDS crisis and the Black Death may be some of the only other major pandemics where mass morbidity and mortality were accompanied by dramatic and widespread economic dislocation.
+3 For instance, the AIDS crisis and the Black Death may be some of the only other major pandemics where mass morbidity and mortality were accompanied by dramatic and widespread economic dislocation.